skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 #### Hardware setup
 As with the project source developer, all my development is on with Raspberry Pi with Infinitive running on a Pi 4 and my development on a Pi 400.
 The Pi 4 also runs PiHole and HomeBridge with CPU loads of just a few percent.
 A Pi Zero would probably do fine.

-I use a RS-485 to TTL adapter wired directly to the serial pins on the GPIO bus.
-It worked as soon as the wires to the HVAC were connected in January 2023.
-I also have an as yet unused RS-485 to USB adapter, I’m sure it would work just as easily.
-It was my backup plan.
+Using a RS-485 to TTL adapter wired directly to the serial pins on the GPIO bus which worked as soon as the wires to the HVAC were connected in January 2023.
+Also have an as yet unused RS-485 to USB adapter, it is certain to would work just as easily and was the backup plan.
-TTL RS-485 is:	dlymore TTL Serial Port to RS485 Converter Module, was less than $7.45 with shipping from eBay.
+TTL RS-485 interface is:	dlymore TTL Serial Port to RS485 Converter Module, was less than $7.45 with shipping from eBay.
-USB IF:	U-485 USB RS485 Serial Port Converter was $8.91 with shipping, also found on eBay.
+USB interface is:	U-485 USB RS485 Serial Port Converter was $8.91 with shipping, also found on eBay.

 Wiring uses solid core multi-conductor wire as intended for the purpose.
 Read the referenced GitHub project.
 The wire is run adjacent to network and alarm system wires in the basement for a distance of perhaps 20-25 feet up to the ceiling and down to my network equipment (see “Problems Encountered).